Air pollution and car emissions

-The 242bhp engine of this BMW also creates four-and-a-half times the legal limit of CO.
+The 242bhp engine of this BMW also creates four-and-a-half times the limit of CO.

 The 2 Series generates a near-identical amount of CO to the larger 4 Series.

-The 911 produces four times the legal amount of CO.
+The 911 produces four times the limit of CO.

 A 1.0-litre city car it may be, but it creates just as much CO as the Porsche.

-Despite this Lexus being a petrol-hybrid, it generates four times the legal amount of CO.
+Despite this Lexus being a petrol-hybrid, it generates four times the limit of CO.

 Best Buys removed